Glenwood Neighborhood Plan

 - Multiple Strategic Coordination of Resources (SCORE) Team operations in Glenwood have helped to substantially reduced crime rates.

-- Preservation Greensboro, Housing Greensboro and other entities have coordinated with PCD to preserve, relocate, or renovate several historic homes for resale to owner-occupants.
+- Preservation Greensboro, Housing Greensboro and other entities have coordinated with Planning to preserve, relocate, or renovate several historic homes for resale to owner-occupants.

 - The Servant Center’s Phase II of disabled veteran housing was successfully designed to harmonize with the existing single-family residential character of its surroundings.

-- PCD, UNCG and the neighborhood successfully collaborated to craft a cooperative agreement for developing the campus expansion in harmony with the intent of the Glenwood Neighborhood Plan.
+- Planning, UNCG and the neighborhood successfully collaborated to craft a cooperative agreement for developing the campus expansion in harmony with the intent of the Glenwood Neighborhood Plan.

 - Grace Community Church has established Hope Academy, a college and life preparatory school for grades 5-9, especially those living in Glenwood.